thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Most official WCA communication, both within the organization and to the general public, happens via email.
 WCA communications are expected to have a response within 48 hours typically, but at worst within a week, unless special circumstances arise.
 When possible, respond to both internal Staff communications and external communications with the general public within that time frame.
 Sometimes a meaningful response is not possible within that time frame, or you are waiting on other parties in order to respond appropriately.
 Let the sender know that you have seen their message, and that you intend to follow up by a specific deadline.

-Do not use your WCA email for tasks that are explicitly organizer related, such as contacting sponsors for a competition, as it could give the false impression that the WCA is organizing the competition.
+Do not use your WCA email for tasks that are explicitly organizer-related, such as contacting sponsors for a competition, as it could give the false impression that the WCA is organizing the competition.
 If the competition is being organized by a regional organization which you are part of, use your regional organization email to perform organizer tasks.
 Otherwise, use your personal email.
-You are still expected to use your WCA email for internal communications and communication with competitors about Delegating tasks, such as managing person data.
+You are still expected to use your WCA email for internal communications and communication with competitors about Delegating tasks, such as managing personal data.

 If you are reaching out to a WCA Staff member, team, or committee, it is possible for things to slip through the cracks.
 After 48 hours, feel free to follow up on your initial message with a response to get the attention of the recipient.